ocaml/ocaml/readmeFIRST.txt

 $./basic

-If it gives error msg saying bad interpreter /usr/local/bin/ocamlrun, you can link it to where you installed your ocamlrun by linking, e.g.
+If it gives error msg saying bad interpreter /usr/local/bin/ocamlrun, you can link it to /contracts/boot/camlrun by

 $ln /usr/local/bin/ocamlrun <path to contracts dir>/contracts/boot/ocamlrun

+If it still does not work, you can just do

+$../contracts/boot/ocamlrun ./basic